 We need leaders with backbone

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 15, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 15, 1990

 Fickle polls.
 A panicky Congress.
 Here we go again.